 You can start with a 14-day trial before committing to a plan.

 Our next pick is Airtable.
-The user interface for Airtable looks like a spreadsheet.
+Airtable’s user interface looks like a spreadsheet.
 But don’t be deceived, Airtable is so much more.

 This workflow management software allows you to set up your workflows just like Asana.
 You can add projects and tasks or steps, collaborate with team members, post comments, add attachments, and sync with the cloud, so everyone’s on the same page.